 We accept cash, check, Visa®, MasterCard®, American Express®, and Discover®, as well as offer financing options with Prosper® Healthcare Lending.

 After a Facelift

-Following a facelift procedure, there is some swelling, numbness and discomfort.
-Patients are usually prescribed oral medication and antibiotics to prevent any discomfort and infection.
-Depending on the extent of the procedure, there may be some restriction of facial movements.
+Following a facelift procedure, there is some swelling, numbness, and discomfort.
+Patients are usually prescribed oral medication and antibiotics to prevent any discomfort and infection during the recovery process.
+Depending on the extent of the procedure, there may be some restrictions on facial movements.
 It is important to keep the head elevated during the first few days until the initial swelling goes down.

 Within a week, patients may resume light activities and return to work in two to four weeks.
 It takes several weeks for swelling and incision lines to go away.
 The improvement continues over the following months.

 Most patients return to work and normal activities within two to four weeks.
 Any bruising can be camouflaged with makeup.
 If you exercise regularly, this can also be resumed within about four weeks.
 It is important to understand that the full results of a facelift typically take time to come to full fruition, making it vital to have realistic expectations and a healthy attitude about having a facelift.

 As one of the most well-regarded plastic surgeons performing Facelift in Dallas, TX, Charles A. Wallace, M.D. is here to answer all your questions about Facelift.
 To confirm whether you are an ideal candidate for Facelift, contact us today to schedule your in-person consultation.